ClaireBanville/Itregister/README.md

 File paths can be found in the address bar of windows file explorer in order to locate the files.

-Type this into the CMD terminal: javac Account_Storage.java Technicians.java User.java Logged_In_Menu.java Menu_Regex.java Submit_IT_Docket.java Top_Menu.java
+Type this into the CMD terminal: javac Collections.java Technician.java User.java Logged_In_Menu_User.java Menu_Regex.java Ticket.java Top_Menu.java Main.java Logged_In_Menu_Technician.java

 then type this to run the program: java Top_Menu